The Spider and the Fly (1949 film): Production

-It was the first film from the producing team of Maxwell Setton and Aubrey Baring, who set up their operation at Mayflower Pictures.
+It was the first film from the producing team of Maxwell Setton and Aubrey Baring, who set up their operation at Mayflower Productions.
 Mayflower had been established by Charles Laughton and Eric Pommer in the 1930s and made three films but became dormant with the advent of World War Two.
 Setton and Baring decided to re-activate the company and the two men would make six movies together, most of which were written by Robert Westerby, who wrote The Spider and the Fly.
 Mayflower received a government grant to underwrite part of the cost.

 Robert Westerby's story was based on a true story which he had been told by a member of the French police.

-(In October 1948 Alfred Hitchcock announced that he would make three films for Transatlantic Enterprises after he finished Under Capricorn: I Confess, Dark Duty and The Spider and the Fly.)
+In October 1948 Alfred Hitchcock announced that he would make three films for Transatlantic Pictures after he finished Under Capricorn: I Confess, Dark Duty and The Spider and the Fly.

 The leads were Eric Portman, Nadia Gray and Guy Rolfe.
 It was Eric Portman's first film in over a year, during which time he enjoyed a great success on stage in a double bill of Terence Rattigan plays called Playbill.
 Nadia Gray was a Romanian actor who had spent part of the war in a German concentration camp; she was cast in the film partly due to her appearance on the Paris stage in a production of Noël Coward's Present Laughter (she was seen by Anthony Havelock-Allan who recommended her).
 It was Guy Rolfe's third leading role.

-Filming started in May 1949 and took place in Paris over three weeks, then at Pinewood studios in London.
+Filming started in May 1949 and took place in Paris over three weeks, then at Pinewood Studios in London.
 Sets were by the art director Edward Carrick.
 The period costumes were designed partly by Elizabeth Haffenden.
 It was Seth Holt's first film as lead editor, although he had worked as an assistant for a number of years.

 Reception

-The Monthly Film Bulletin said "The film falls between melodrama and something deeper - a study of human relationships.
+The Monthly Film Bulletin said "The film falls between melodrama and something deeper – a study of human relationships.
 Though there are some tense scenes, it is as a whole not sufficiently exciting for a thriller, and Hamer's bitter intelligence is not quite sharp enough for a real drama of character."